kellyluo25/recollectives/_posts/knowing nothing, what's new.md

 I've lost a lot of friends before the age of eighteen.

 Much like a non-Newtonian fluid clutched in the palm of your hand: if you hold tight, it's rock solid; if you let go, even just a little, it melts through your fingers.
 And you keep grasping, scooping handful after handful—always worried when something will give, but if you clutched any harder, you'd smother it whole.
 Suffocate it.
-So you wonder why you even bother holding on, when everything will go slack and slip through eventually.
+So why you even bother holding on, when everything will go slack and slip through eventually.